Blues Magoos: 1964–1971

 The next single by the Blues Magoos was "There's A Chance We Can Make It".
-By 1967, they appeared on several network television programs including two Dick Clark–produced series, Where The Action Is and American Bandstand.
+By 1967, they appeared on several network television programs, including two Dick Clark–produced series, Where The Action Is and American Bandstand.
 They also made visits to The Smothers Brothers Comedy Hour, performing "Pipe Dream," and a Kraft Music Hall hosted by Jack Benny.
 "One by One" was the band's last single to make the charts.
-The two albums released after Psychedelic Lollipop (Electric Comic Book and Basic Blues Magoos) were not successful.
-By 1968, the band split up.
+Electric Comic Book, their next album, was released on Mercury in April 1967.
+Starting in June 1967, the Blues Magoos embarked on a tour through the US and Canada with Herman's Hermits and The Who until September of that year.
+In May 1968, the band released their third album, Basic Blues Magoos.
+Shortly afterwards, in mid-late 1968, the band split up after disagreements on the musical direction of the band and financial problems.

-The band was signed to ABC Records, but only Castro agreed to continue and started up a revamped Blues Magoos, with Eric Kaz, Richie Dickon, John Leillo and Roger Eaton.
-The other Blues Magoos moved to the west coast, enlisted Ted Munda, and released the "Let Your Love Ride" b/w "Who Do You Love" single on Ganim Records in 1969 before replacing Munda with Joey Stec, formerly of The Millennium, and then eventually going their separate ways.
-Ralph Scala and Joey Stec later played in The Dependables.
+In early 1969, Castro formed a new band with Eric Kaz, Richie Dickon, John Leillo, and Roger Eaton.
+The band was signed to ABC Records after agreeing to keep the Blues Magoos name.
+Also in early 1969, Scala, Gilbert, and Daking moved to Los Angeles, enlisted Ted Munda, and released the "Let Your Love Ride" b/w "Who Do You Love" single on Ganim Records before replacing Munda with Joey Stec, formerly of The Millennium, and then going their separate ways after a dispute with ABC Records over the rights to the Blues Magoos name.
+Ralph Scala, Ron Gilbert, and Joey Stec later played in The Dependables.
 In 1969, the Castro-led band completed Never Goin' Back To Georgia.
 Eaton left the band, and the other Blues Magoos used session musicians for the follow-up Gulf Coast Bound.
-After two further years the band was dissolved.
+After two further years the band dissolved.